acconrad/acconrad/README.md

 ## ✏️ Books I’m writing

-I’m currently working on a companion book to _The Algorithm Design Manual_ written in JavaScript based on [this series](https://www.adamconrad.dev/tag/algorithms/).
+I’m currently working on a interview prep book for engineering managers.
 If you’re interested in getting an early copy [sign up for the newsletter](https://userinterfacing.substack.com/).

 ### Other stuff GitHub thinks I should tell you about